Lee Miller, Director

 During the 2006-2007 campaign, Miller coached at Norcross High School.
 They featured five Division I signees and concluded the season with the 5A State Championship, a 29-3 record, and ranked #12 by USA Today.
 While at Norcross, Miller had the opportunity to work with NBA Lottery Pick Al-Farouq Aminu of the Portland Trailblazers and Gani Lawal who was drafted by the Phoenix Suns.

 Miller spent the 2008 season at Georgia State University in Atlanta, Georgia where he worked under 2001 Naismith Coach of the Year, Rod Barnes.
 In August of 2009, Miller completed a Skill Development Certification Class in Orlando, Florida taught by NIKE Skills Trainer, Ganon Baker.

 During the winter of 2011, Miller and his Elite Hoops staff trained players throughout Italy on a 10-day basketball trip and in January 2015 Elite Hoops was invited to train the teams at John Paul College in Brisbane, Australia over a 10-day basketball trip.

-Since 2009, Miller has trained over 1100 players, 95 of which have gone on to play at the Division I level.
-One of which was the 2011 AJC High School Player of the Year and current UVA Cavalier Malcolm Brogdon.
-Miller also worked extensively for 4 years with 2014 Georgia Gatorade Player of the Year, Isaiah Wilkins as well as 2016 NBA Draft pick Malik Beasley.
+Since 2009, Miller has trained over 1400 players, 107 of which have gone on to play at the Division I level.
+One of which was the 2011 AJC High School Player of the Year and current Milwaukee Buck Malcolm Brogdon.
+Miller also worked extensively for 4 years with 2014 Georgia Gatorade Player of the Year, and current UVA Cavalier, Isaiah Wilkins as well as 2016 NBA Draft pick Malik Beasley of the Denver Nuggets.